 Confess your faith and commit your life to God with a prayer such as this: "Dear God, I come to you today acknowledging that I am a sinner in need of salvation.
 I thank you that you love me even in my sinful state.
 I believe that Jesus Christ is your Son and that He died for me and was raised from the dead so that my sins could be forgiven.
 Please forgive me and cleanse me.
 I want to be your child.
 I want to be filled with your Spirit.
 I choose to live for you in every area of my life from this day forward."

 When we give our lives to God, He sends the Holy Spirit to live within our spirits so that we may truly live for God and have a personal relationship with Him (1 John 4:13; Acts 5:32; Romans 8:16).
 By putting our faith in Jesus, we belong to God and our bodies are the temple of the Holy Spirit (1 Corinthians 6:19–20).
 This life we now live is for Christ, and God permeates our actions and decisions: "I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me" (Galatians 2:20).
 By having the Holy Spirit, we are truly transformed.
 Our desires and tendencies lean toward God and away from the former things of the world we knew before.
+We look to God's Word (the Bible) to get to know Him better and to see how He would have us live.
+We spend time with God regularly in prayer.
+We fellowship with others who have also given their lives to God, mutually encouraging and exhorting one another.
+In our lives we aim to love God and love others, and we look to Him to give us wisdom in how to do so and to equip us to do so.
 Living for Christ is counter-cultural, but the Holy Spirit gives us the power we need to do so (Titus 2:11–14; Luke 9:23; Matthew 7:13).